 I hope now that I have educated you on who should really be participating in these new fitness programs as a consumer.
 Let’s take a closer look at the large big box gyms and new franchised small group training gyms and who they are hiring to work as their trainers.
 Most have never been out of shape and have no true empathy with someone who struggles with weight and personal image issues.
 Young and perfect coaches dressed in figure-hugging workout gear and tight shirts aren’t role models; they represent everything the new potential client most dislikes about us.
 Most new clients believe we are an egotistical industry full of selfie-taking dolts who would rather talk about themselves than help anyone new, and often this viewpoint isn’t too far from the truth.

-Most importantly, people despise this type of trainer because the trainer leads on that the reason the client is fat is because they are lazy.
-Maybe a few are, but vast majority need leadership, gentle guidance & genuine encouragement, early success and reframing through a long-term understanding of what fitness is and how to live a healthy lifestyle – one they can maintain no matter what.
+Most importantly, people despise this type of trainer because the trainer leads on that the reason the client is fat is that they are lazy.
+Maybe a few are, but the vast majority need leadership, gentle guidance & genuine encouragement, early success and reframing through a long-term understanding of what fitness is and how to live a healthy lifestyle – one they can maintain no matter what.

 The fitness industry as a whole, will never attract the 83% until we start teaching fitness instead of selling the newest and latest fads and gimmicks with the primary intent of extracting money from their clients and never empowering them to be self-sufficient.
 For those of you who keep jumping from one new fad to the next never really finding anything that gives you that 100% feeling of success, let me ask you a question: Do you brush your teeth much different than you did when you were a kid?
-I’ll bet you still do it at least 1-2 times a day no matter what and you Never get bored enough to quit.
+I’ll bet you still do it at least 1-2 times a day no matter what and you never get bored enough to quit.
 Your exercise program should be just like that.
 It’s meant to be something that you add to your daily routine that you will do for the rest of your life.
 It’s not meant to consume your life unless you’re part of that 1.7%.

 Data and statistics were extracted from publications by Thomas Plummer.
 His writings also provided inspiration for creating this article.